 myDBR allows you to create new extensions and modify existing extensions using the extension API.
-The API is very simple and it allows you to write new commands for the myDBR language and implement new functionality.
+The API is very simple and allows you to write new commands for the myDBR language and implement new functionality.

 A myDBR report can contain multiple result sets (single query result rows).
 Each of these result sets (the raw data)

-is passed to the result set handlers. myDBR comes with the built-in result set handlers (table, cross-tabulation, charts,
+is passed to the result set handlers. myDBR comes with built-in result set handlers (table, cross-tabulation, charts,

 Graphviz elements, etc.). myDBR extensions consist of myDBR language commands and associated result set handlers you can define yourself.